hiddenSymmetries/simsopt/docs/source/mhd.rst

 ~~~~~~~~

 An equilibrium depends on a number of profiles, for example the pressure, current and rotational transform profiles.
-These are sparate :obj:`Optimizable` objects, on which the equilibrium can depend.
+These are separate :obj:`Optimizable` objects, on which the equilibrium can depend.
 Because SPEC and VMEC have very different representations, specialized classes
 are provided for each code.